|Nutritional Guidelines (per serving)|

 Swiss Rolls are thin, square, sponge cakes covered in any variety of fillings (jam is a particular traditional Swiss Roll) then rolled to form a thick 'log' shaped cake.

-Jam, or jam and cream may be a favourite but other flavours can be added to the sponge with chocolate being an obvious choice as well as fresh Summer fruits.
+Jam or jam and cream may be a favorite but other flavors can be added to the sponge with chocolate being an obvious choice as well as fresh Summer fruits.

 Making a Swiss Roll isn't the easiest cake to make, but neither is the most difficult, all that is needed is time, patience and a light hand.

 - 2/3 cup/150 grams caster (fine) sugar